Max Scherzer gives the Nationals some badly needed length against the Rays

 Tanner Rainey warmed after Scherzer allowed a two-out double to Smith.
 But no relief was needed.
 Not yet at least.
 Scherzer struck out Austin Meadows on three pitches, his last of the night a 96-mph fastball.

 “I felt my change-up has been kind of flat, not doing what it usually does,” Scherzer said, reflecting on his work between his previous start and this one.
-“So in the bullpen I really worked on trying to mechanically deliver that one right.
+“So in the bullpen, I really worked on trying to mechanically deliver that one right.
 I felt tonight I started to throw some depth change-ups, and that really helped me out.”

 The ace skipped down the dugout steps and smacked Martinez’s hand after the seventh.
 Rainey allowed a solo homer in the eighth, Will Harris loaded the bases with two outs in the ninth, then closer Daniel Hudson was needed for the final out.